Sharketec2016/ATMega328P-Analog-Input/README.md

 Firmware for an ATMega328P, coupled with ardiuno nano.
 This firmware package configures the MCU to enable the ADC on specified analog input pins for signal capture.
 Referenced [Datasheet](https://circuitdigest.com/sites/default/files/HD44780U.pdf)
 MCU --> ATMega328P on a arduinonano
-Peripheral --> KY-028 Digital Temperature Sensor Module (specifically using the A0 analog signal pin)
+Peripheral --> KY-028 Digital Temperature Sensor Module (specifically using the A5 analog signal pin)
   - Note, any input analog signal can work with this setup.
 A temperature sensor was tested, so was a PWM signal from another arduino.

-we are using portC, the analog read in on PC5
 1. Enable the ADEN bit within the ADCSRA register
 2. Once the ADC has calculated a value, it is then stored within the ADCH and ADCL registers.
 That is Analog-to-Digital-Convertor-HIGH/LOW.
 The data is presetned
 "right adjusted", or little endian.